-7 Examples
+7. Examples

 Example 1: Multiple endpoints analysis.
 Multiple endpoints analysis in clinical trials is one of the most commonly encountered multiplicity problems in medical research.
 This example on multiple endpoints illustrates the various procedures and shows the increased number of rejections when m_0 is estimated and accounted for as in our procedure.
 Since the data represent multiple measurements on the same individual, an individual's innate level can be viewed as latent.
 The assumption of constant positive dependence is arguably plausible, at least approximately.
-For the specific multiple problem described in detail in Benjamini & Hochberg (1995), the significance of the treatment effect on each of the 15 endpoints is given by the ordered $p{(i)}$'s: 0.0001, 0.0004, 0.0019, 0.0095, 0.0201, 0.0278, 0.0298, 0.0344, 0.0459, 0.3240, 0.4262, 0.5719, 0.6528, 0.7590, 1.000.
-Four hypotheses were rejected using the single linear step-up procedure at level 0.05.
-Four were also rejected at the first stage of the two-stage procedure run at level 0.05/1.05.
-At the second stage the linear step-up procedure is used at level (0.05/1.05) × 15/(15-4) = 0.06494, resulting in the rejection of the eight hypotheses whose p-values are less than or equal to 0.0344.
+For the specific multiple problem described in detail in Benjamini & Hochberg (1995), the significance of the treatment effect on each of the 15 endpoints is given by the ordered $p{(i)}$'s: 0.0001, 0.0004, 0.0019, 0.0095, 0.0201, 0.0278, 0.0298, 0.0344, 0.0459, 0.3240, 0.4262, 0.5719, 0.6528, 0.7590 and 1.000.
+Four hypotheses were rejected using the single linear step-up procedure at level 0.05/1.05.
+At the second stage the linear step-up procedure is used at level (0.05/1.05) × 15/(15 - 4) = 0.06494, resulting in the rejection of the eight hypotheses whose p-values are less than or equal to 0.0344.

-The multiple stage procedure continues with the linear step-up procedure at level 0.0893, which is obtained from $0.0515/\{15+1-8(1-0.05)\}$.
-In this case, the ninth hypothesis with p-value of $0.0459 \le 0.0893 \cdot 9/15$ is also rejected.
-Interestingly all hypotheses with p-values less than 0.05 were rejected, as if no correction was made.
+The multiple-stage procedure continues with the linear step-up procedure at level 0.0893, which is obtained from $0.0515/\{15+1-8(1-0.05)\}$.
+In this case, the ninth hypothesis with p-value of $0.0459 \le 0.0893 \times \frac{9}{15}$ is also rejected.
+Interestingly all hypotheses with p-values less than 0.05 were rejected, as if no correction had been made.

-Another interesting observation is that all adaptive procedures considered here rejected either 8 or 9 hypotheses; the procedures ABH, MST and MED-LSU, resulted in 9 rejections.
+Another interesting observation is that all adaptive procedures considered here rejected either 8 or 9 hypotheses; the procedures ABH, MST and MED-LSU resulted in 9 rejections.
 However, since positive dependence may be present among the measured endpoints, taking the more conservative finding of the two-stage procedure is recommended.

-Example 2: Quantitative Trait Loci analysis using FDR.

-Genetic researchers considered control of FDR in this important biological area (Weller et al., 1998), and Mosig et al. (2001) pioneered the use of adaptive procedures in the context of QTL analysis of milk production in cattle, although without considering analysis of this particular example (Mosig et al., 2001).
+Example 2: Quantitative trait loci analysis using false discovery rate.
+Genetic researchers considered control of the false discovery rate in this important biological area (Weller et al., 1998), and Mosig et al. (2001) pioneered the use of adaptive procedures in the context of quantitative trait loci analysis of milk production in cattle, although without considering analysis of this particular example (Mosig et al., 2001).
 However, they did not consider the theoretical properties of their procedure.
 The purpose of their analysis is to identify regions on the chromosomes containing genes which affect the level of some quantitative property of the milk that a cow produces, such as volume, fat content or protein content.
 This kind of analysis is based on testing the statistical linkage between genetic markers on the chromosomes and the quantity of interest.
-Since molecular genetic markers can now be identified on a very dense map, the issue of multiple testing and its increased type I error probability is of fundamental concern.
-Lander & Kruglyak (1995) discuss this issue and set out guidelines that emphasise the genome-wise control of the FWE, and Benjamini & Yekutieli (2001) established the appropriateness of the linear step-up procedure for this purpose.
+Since molecular genetic markers can now be identified on a very dense map, the issue of multiple testing and its increased type I error probabilty is of fundamental concern.
+Lander & Kruglyak (1995) discuss this issue and set out guidelines that emphasise the genome-wise control of the familywise error rate, and Benjamini & Yekutieli (2005) established the appropriateness of the linear step-up procedure for this purpose.
 Their result relies on the positive regression dependence structure within chromosomes, inherent in the genetic problem.